Repeat prescription services

 Review with your GP for repeat prescriptions

-Most medications need three monthly review with your GP for repeat prescriptions.
+Most medications need a three-monthly review with your GP for repeat prescriptions.

 Your repeat prescription request will likely get declined pending a review if the medication is not deemed suitable by the prescriber or if it has been some time since your last review with your GP.
 If you are on chronic medication that you get repeat prescriptions for, this needs to be reviewed at least annually (in some cases more frequently).